Loader gif

 Paying quarterly helps you avoid a big, unwelcome tax bill when you file.
 Not to mention, failure to stay current with your taxes throughout the year could result in the IRS issuing you a penalty.
 And no one wants to pay more than necessary.

-Prepare for the next QETP by estimating your taxable income, deductions, and for the year.
+Prepare for the next QETP by estimating your taxable income, deductions, and credits for the year.
 Last year’s tax return can act as a guide.
 Once you have a solid estimation, calculate your income and self-employment tax to determine what you should pay.

 5. Deductions to lower taxable income